 Parliamentary constituency boundaries are reviewed periodically.
 This is principally so that constituencies are altered occasionally to take account of changes in population over time.
 Changes are also made to reflect local government boundary changes, so that administrative boundaries coincide as much as possible.

 The Commissions may then alter their recommendations.
-If they decide to make alterations, then another stage of consultation takes place.
+If they decide to make alterations and publish revised recommendations, then another stage of consultation takes place.
 A report with the final recommendations must be handed the Government at the end of the review.

 The House of Commons (Redistribution of Seats) Act 1944 established permanent Commissions, the Rules of Redistribution, and the requirement to undertake regular reviews.
 The legislation resulted from the recommendations of the Speakers Conference of 1944.